Why You Might Not Need a Living Trust

 How Old Are You?

-Living trusts often do not make sense for middle-income people in decent health who are under the age of 55 or 60.
+Living trusts often don't make sense for middle-income people without young children who are in decent health and younger than 55 or 60.
 Remember, a living trust does nothing for you during your life.
 It follows that there is usually little reason for a 45-year-old to worry about probate costs for many years.
 In the meantime, a serviceable will, which is easier to establish and live with, will do a fine job of transferring your property to your loved ones in the highly unlikely event that you die without warning.

-Another reason why it makes little sense for a healthy younger person of moderate means to worry about probate avoidance is that the problem may go away.
-In just the last ten years, easy-to-use probate-avoidance techniques, such as being able to name a beneficiary to inherit securities free of probate, have gained wide acceptance.
-This trend will probably continue.
+Another reason why it makes little sense for a healthy younger person of moderate means to worry about probate avoidance is that easy-to-use probate-avoidance techniques, such as being able to name a beneficiary to inherit securities free of probate, have gained wide acceptance.

 How Rich Are You?